fish-shell/fish-shell/doc_src/cmds/fish_add_path.rst

 Description
 -----------

-:program:`fish_add_path` is a simple way to add more components to fish's :envvar:`PATH`.
-It does this by adding the components either to $fish_user_paths or directly to :envvar:`PATH` (if the ``--path`` switch is given).
+:program:`fish_add_path` is a simple way to add more directories to fish's :envvar:`PATH`.
+It does this by adding the directories either to :envvar:`fish_user_paths` or directly to :envvar:`PATH` (if the ``--path`` switch is given).

 It is (by default) safe to use :program:`fish_add_path` in config.fish, or it can be used once, interactively, and the paths will stay in future because of :ref:`universal variables <variables-universal>`.
-This is a "do what I mean" style command, if you need more control, consider modifying the variable yourself.
+This is a "do what I mean" style command - it tries to do the right thing by default, and follow your lead on what you have already set up (e.g. by using a global :envvar:`fish_user_paths` if you have that already).
+If you need more control, consider modifying the variable yourself.

-Components are normalized by :doc:`realpath <realpath>`.
+Directories are normalized with :doc:`realpath <realpath>`.
 Trailing slashes are ignored and relative paths are made absolute (but symlinks are not resolved).
-If a component already exists, it is not added again and stays in the same place unless the ``--move`` switch is given.
+If a directory is already included, it is not added again and stays in the same place unless the ``--move`` switch is given.

-Components are added in the order they are given, and they are prepended to the path unless ``--append`` is given.
+Directories are added in the order they are given, and they are prepended to the path unless ``--append`` is given.
 If $fish_user_paths is used, that means they are last in $fish_user_paths, which is itself prepended to :envvar:`PATH`, so they still stay ahead of the system paths.
 If the ``--path`` option is used, the paths are appended/prepended to :envvar:`PATH` directly, so this doesn't happen.

 With ``--path``, because :envvar:`PATH` must be a global variable instead of a universal one, the changes won't persist, so those calls need to be stored in :ref:`config.fish <configuration>`.
+This also applies to :envvar:`fish_user_paths` if you make it global (for instance by passing ``--global``).

-If no component is new, the variable (:envvar:`fish_user_paths` or :envvar:`PATH`) is not set again or otherwise modified, so variable handlers are not triggered.
+If no directory is new, the variable (:envvar:`fish_user_paths` or :envvar:`PATH`) is not set again or otherwise modified, so variable handlers are not triggered.

-If a component is not an existing directory, ``fish_add_path`` ignores it.
+If an argument is not an existing directory, ``fish_add_path`` ignores it.

 Options
 -------

 **-a** or **--append**
-    Add components to the *end* of the variable.
+    Add directories to the *end* of the variable.

 **-p** or **--prepend**
-    Add components to the *front* of the variable (this is the default).
+    Add directories to the *front* of the variable (this is the default).

 **-g** or **--global**
     Use a global :envvar:`fish_user_paths`.